 Getting help early is important for you, your baby and family.

-The service is for women aged 18 years or older who are pregnant or have a baby aged up to one year and their families, living in Logan or Beaudesert who are having trouble coping.
+The service is for women aged 18 years or older who are pregnant or have a baby aged up to one year and their families, living in Logan, Beaudesert or Redlands who are having trouble coping.

 The Perinatal Service offers free and friendly services provided by a Nurse Practitioner and Clinical Nurse Consultants who work closely with your General Practitioner (GP), maternity services, child health services and other health staff.